CamunasLab/website/content/publication/_index.md

 ---
 title: "Publications"
+description: "Welcome to the publications page.
+Browse our published articles by year."
 layout: "publications"
 ---

-Welcome to the publications page.
-Browse our published articles by year.